-Czech Radio, also known as Cesky Rozhlas and CRo, is a State Owned entity headquartered in Czechia.
-Founded in 1923, it employs approximately 1040 individuals and reported $103.4M in revenue as of 2024.
-Functioning as the public radio broadcaster of the Czech Republic, the company specializes in broadcast television and radio.
-It has operated continuously since 1923, distinguishing itself as the oldest national radio broadcaster in continental Europe and the second-oldest in Europe after the BBC.
-Established in 1992 by the Czech Radio Act, which defines its operational and financial framework, Czech Radio serves as the successor to the previous state-owned Czechoslovak Radio, which ceased to exist by 1992.
+Czech Radio, also known as Cesky Rozhlas and CRo, is a state-owned entity headquartered in Czechia.
+Founded in 1923, the organization employs approximately 1040 individuals and reported $103.4M in revenue as of 2024.
+The company functions as the public radio broadcaster of the Czech Republic, with broadcast television and radio as its main products, operating continuously since its inception.
+It is recognized as the oldest national radio broadcaster in continental Europe and the second-oldest in Europe.
+Czech Radio was established in 1992 by the Czech Radio Act, which defines the framework for its operation and finance, succeeding the previous state-owned Czechoslovak Radio which ceased to exist by 1992.

 Similar Companies